-2020 Target Total Direct Compensation.
-In designing our 2020 executive compensation program, the Compensation Committee reviewed each NEO's base salary, annual target cash incentives and annual target long-term incentives (which we refer to as "Target Total Direct Compensation") against the Market Data, targeting such compensation at or near the 50th percentile.
-After a review of target cash compensation for our NEOs, the Compensation Committee determined that certain market-based compensation adjustments for Messrs.
-Wallace and Heard were justified by competitive cash positioning.
-Based on the foregoing adjustments and actions taken by the Compensation Committee (which are explained in more detail in subsequent sections), our NEOs' Target Total Direct Compensation in 2020 were as follows:
+2021 Target Total Direct Compensation.
+In designing our 2021 executive compensation program, the Compensation Committee reviewed each NEO's base salary, annual target cash incentives and annual target long-term incentives (which we refer to as "Target Total Direct Compensation") against the Market Data, targeting such compensation at or near the 50th percentile.
+Mr. Bullington's Target Total Direct Compensation was not reviewed against the Market Data for 2021, but the Compensation Committee consulted with Pearl Meyer in connection with Mr. Bullington's appointment as interim CFO and subsequent appointment as CFO on a non-interim basis.
+His compensation package as CFO on a non-interim basis was designed with a goal of approximating his compensation starting in 2022 consistent with the Company's compensation philosophy.

+The Target Total Direct Compensation of Messrs.
+Gunderman, Heard and Wallace in 2021 were as follows:

 Name Target Total Direct Compensation

 Kenneth A. Gunderman \$4,531,250

-Mark A. Wallace \$2,206,250

-Daniel L. Heard \$1.618.750
+Daniel L. Heard \$1,360,000

+Mark A. Wallace \$2,018,750